 EMO-BON Metagenomics: From Backend Integration to Frontend Processing

-This course should give you set of minimal examples on how to generate a knowledge graph from set of RO-Crates, and use it as a sparQL endpoint either directly or using python rdflib.
+This tutorial provides a set of minimal examples on how to generate a knowledge graph from set of RO-Crates, and use it as a sparQL endpoint either directly or using python rdflib.
+How to organize the data and build the RO-Crates is beyond scope, but galaxy tutorial is a great starting point.

-Second part focused on a specific use case of EMO-BON data, the pilot implementation of the Virtual Research Environment is introduced, basic analysis performed, issues reported, extended analysis proposed.
+Second part focused on a specific use case of EMO-BON data, the pilot implementation of the Virtual Research Environment is introduced, basic visualization and analysis demonstrated, however, more extensive resources will be provided when the VRE is fully deployed and operational.

 Environmental setup